 An additional group of people at risk of social exclusion are the recent ethnic immigrants, many of whom are refugees or asylum seekers.
 According to data provided by the Department of Justice, Equality and Law Reform the number of asylum applications has increased from a little over 400 in 1995 to 4,626 in 1998 and 10,938 in 2000.
 By far the largest numbers of applications have been from Nigerian and Romanian nationals (31.1% and 21.8% of the total respectively in 2000).
 The vast majority are attracted to Dublin.
 The provision of housing for asylum applicants is a major challenge.
 The Directorate of Asylum Support Services is currently operating eight Reception Centres in the Dublin area providing accommodation for 617 persons.
 Seven of the Reception Centres are located in the inner city.
 In addition accommodation is provided at 47 other venues throughout Dublin.
-In Fingal a small number of asylum applicants are housed in Swords.
+Accommodation was provided in South Dublin at the end of 2000 for just over 200 asylum seekers, mostly in Knocklyon and parts of Rathfarnham.